cgoliver/rnaglib/docs/source/tutorials/tuto_custom_task.rst

             return {'task_name': 'my task'}

-In this tutorial we will walk through the steps to create a task with the aim of predicting for each residue, whether or not it will be chemically modified, and a more advanced example we will build the task of predicting the Rfam classification of an RNA.
+In this tutorial we will walk through the steps to create a task with the aim of predicting for each residue, whether or not it will be chemically modified.

 Types of tasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tasks can operate at the residue, edge, and whole RNA level.
-Biolerplate for evaluation and loading would be affected depending on the choice of level.
+Boilerplate code for model evaluation and loading would be affected depending on the choice of level.
 For that reason we create sub-classes of the ``Task`` clas which you can use to avoid re-coding such things.